 By completing and submitting the Free Application for Federal Student Aid (FAFSA), the student provides the Financial Aid Office (www.uwosh.edu/fin_aid) with information necessary to determine financial need.
 The University attempts to meet that need from available funds.

-Students must file the Free Application for Federal Student Aid (FAFSA - www.fafsa.ed.gov) to be considered for the Advanced Opportunity Program (AOP) Grants, Federal Work Study, Federal Perkins Loan, or Federal Direct Loans (subsidized or unsubsidized) and Native American Grants.
+Students must file the Free Application for Federal Student Aid (FAFSA - www.fafsa.gov) to be considered for the Advanced Opportunity Program (AOP) Grants, Federal Work Study, Federal Perkins Loan, or Federal Direct Loans (unsubsidized) and Native American Grants.
 The FAFSA should be completed and submitted to the federal processor as early as possible after January 1, for consideration for the upcoming academic year.

 Financial Aid is awarded when the student has a completed financial aid application on file and eligibility criteria are met.
 Priority is given to those applicants who meet the University’s established priority date.
 Contact the Financial Aid Office for more information.

 Applicants receive an email sent to his or her UW Oshkosh email account from the Financial Aid Office when processing is completed and aid is awarded.
 Awards are made starting approximately April 15, before the academic year for which the student has requested financial aid.
-Only the following types of aid are included on the award letter: Federal Work Study, Federal Perkins Loan, Federal Direct Loans and Federal Unsubsidized Stafford Loan.
-Other forms of financial assistance, although included in the calculation of an aid package, will have separate notification processes.
+Only the following types of aid are awarded by the Financial Aid Office: Federal Work Study, Federal Perkins Loan and Federal Direct Unsubsidized Loan.
+Other forms of financial assistance that the student receives may be included on the award notification but are not awarded by the Financial Aid Office.

 Financial aid applicants will be considered for all financial aid programs available to graduate students and administered by the Financial Aid Office.
 It is not necessary to apply separately for each kind of aid desired, except as noted below.
 Financial aid offered to a student may be in the form of grants or scholarships, long-term loans (which can be repaid after the student leaves college) and part-time employment.